LEARNAcademy/Assessments-2018/Danny_lim_week1.md

 ```

 first Guess:
+I predict that the code will print 'outside' to the console.
+Maybe with an "undefined" before it, from running the function.
+It won't display inside.

 Then, past the code in your console and explain why you were right/wrong.

+I was wrong, it output 2 lines of undefined.
+Further testing seems to indicate that text became undefinined, because the var text = 'inside' seems to be causeing problems with it trying to assign two values to the same variable?

 #### 3. What is JSON?
 How does it relate to javascript objects?